Carleman Lifting for Nonlinear System Identification with Guaranteed Error Bounds: Simulation

 To demonstrate the effectiveness of the system identification approach in Section \ref{section:Data-driven_Carleman_Lifting}, the Van der Pol Oscillator is used.
 Consider the Van der Pol Oscillator given by

-A total of 209 trajectories of the system in (\ref{Van_der_Pole}), each over the time interval $0,10$, are recorded starting form initial conditions that were uniformly sampled from the set $[-1,1] \times [-1,1]$.
-The trajectories are then lifted to different dimensions, with $N=2,3,...,12$ for system identification.\\
+A total of 209 trajectories of the system in (\ref{Van_der_Pole}) are sampled , each over the time interval $[0,10]$ with a sampling time of 0.02 seconds.
+The trajectories are recorded starting form initial conditions that are uniformly sampled from the set $[-1,1] \times [-1,1]$.
+The trajectories are then lifted to different dimensions, with $N=2,3,...,12$ for system identification.

 Using the lifted trajectories, (\ref{A-determination}) is used to determine the system matrix $\hat{A}$.
 The identified system matrix is used to simulate the identified system from $t_0=0$ to $t_f=20$ seconds.
 The trajectories generated by the identified system are truncated to the first two dimensions and compared with the recorded trajectories of the nonlinear system in (\ref{Van_der_Pole}).
 For comparison, trajectories of the linear system obtained using the model-based Carleman linearization in \cite{SCC.Amini.ea2021} are also generated.
 Note that the system matrix $\hat{A}$ is computed directly using recorded data from the nonlinear system.
 The model-based Carleman linearization from \cite{SCC.Amini.ea2021} is used for comparison and analysis purposes only.